abhilashkrishnan/cv-detect-lane-markings/README.md

-# Detect Lane Markings using OpenCV
+# Detect Lane Markings using Computer Vision

 Finding road markings is the first step toward building a self-driving car.
 If a camera sensor can detect road markings correctly, it can follow the lanes and drive safely.